sergemart/TemplateSingleFragment/README.md

-# RecyclerView Template
+# Basic Template
-A template project for a single fragment activity with a RecyclerView.
+A template project for a single fragment activity with a menu.